Australian National University

-The ANU Juris Doctor (JD) is a graduate-entry law degree that, like the undergraduate B Laws (LLB), satisfies the academic requirement for admission to legal practice in Australia.
+The ANU Juris Doctor (JD) is a distinctive program for graduates of non-law disciplines (or non-Australian law degrees).
+Like the undergraduate B Laws (LLB), it satisfies the academic requirement for admission to legal practice in Australia.

 Unless otherwise indicated, ANU will accept all Australian Qualifications Framework qualifications or international equivalents that meet or exceed the published admission requirements of our programs, provided all other admission requirements are also met.
 Where an applicant has more than one completed tertiary qualification, ANU will base assessment on the qualification that best meets the admission requirements for the program.